Brice150/FOODLOVE/README.md

 ### Shopping

 - Add, modify or delete an ingredient
-- Tick ingredients once in shooping cart
+- Tick ingredients once in shopping cart

 </details>